French submarine Actéon: French Navy

 At the start of World War II in September 1939, Actéon was assigned to the 3rd Submarine Division based at Toulon, France.
 Her sister ships Achéron, Fresnel, and Protée made up the rest of the division.
 In December 1939, Actéon joined Fresnel and their sister ships Le Héros and Redoutable in searching the central Atlantic Ocean for the German supply ship Altmark.
 At the beginning of February 1940, the 3rd Submarine Division transferred briefly to Casablanca in French Morocco to patrol off the Canary Islands, where the Allies believed that German cargo ships had taken refuge at the beginning of the war and were serving as supply ships for German U-boats.

 On 12 April 1940, Actéon was transferred to the Mediterranean Sea, based first at Bizerte in Tunisia and then at Beirut in the French Mandate for Syria and Lebanon, from which she operated under the command of the British Commander-in-Chief, Mediterranean Fleet, Admiral Andrew Cunningham, at Alexandria, Egypt.
 She patrolled in the Dodecanese between Leros and Rhodes.

 German ground forces advanced into France on 10 May 1940, beginning the Battle of France, and Italy declared war on France on 10 June 1940 and joined the invasion.
-When the Battle of France ended in France's defeat and an armistice with Germany and Italy which went into effect on 25 June 1940, Actéon was recalled to Beirut.
+The Battle of France ended in France's defeat and armistices with Germany on 22 June 1940 and with Italy on 24 June, both of which went into effect on 25 June 1940.
+Actéon was recalled to Beirut on 25 June.